reqnroll/.github/.github/PULL_REQUEST_TEMPLATE.md

 likely to make sense to other people when they are reviewing it.
-Still, it's just a guide, so feel free to delete anything that doesn't feel appropriate, and add anything additional that seems like it would provide useful context. 👏🏻 -->
+Still, it's just a guide, so feel free to delete anything that doesn't feel appropriate, and add anything additional that seems like it would provide useful context. 👏🏻

+You can delete these comment sections as you process them.
+-->

 ### 🤔 What's changed?